Psycho (1960 film): Critical reception

-Critics later reassessed the film far more positively.
+Critics later reassessed the film in a far more positive matter in the coming months after release.
 Time magazine switched its opinion from "Hitchcock bears down too heavily in this one" to "superlative" and "masterly", and Bosley Crowther changed his initial opinion and included it in his Top Ten list of 1960, deeming it a "bold psychological mystery picture....
-[I]t represented expert and sophisticated command of emotional development with cinematic techniques".Psycho was criticized for causing other filmmakers to show gory content; three years later, Blood Feast, considered to be the first "splatter film", was released.
+[I]t represented expert and sophisticated command of emotional development with cinematic techniques".Psycho was criticized for inspiring other filmmakers to show gory content; three years later, Blood Feast, considered to be the first "splatter film", was released.
 Inspired by Psycho, Hammer Film Productions launched a series of mystery thrillers including The Nanny (1965) starring Bette Davis and William Castle's Homicidal (1961) was followed by a slew of more than thirteen other splatter films.